-Household and federal rent contributions per housing unit were higher in both Brooklyn and Manhattan than the state and U.S. averages.
-The average months on the waiting list for subsidized housing in the two boroughs were higher than state and national averages as well.
+Household and federal rent contributions per housing unit were higher in Manhattan than the state and U.S. averages.
+The average months on the wait list for subsidized housing in Manhattan was higher than state and national averages as well.

-The New York City Housing Authority (NYCHA) is responsible for administering the City's Public Housing program and certain Section 8 Programs.6 Exhibit 26A presents characteristics of NYCHA residents.
+The New York City Housing Authority (NYCHA) is responsible for administering the City's Public Housing program and certain Section 8 Programs.
+Exhibit 26A presents characteristics of NYCHA residents.